-“It’s amazing what two years can do,” Kathy said.
-“When I first showed up in San Luis two years ago I was a different person, just a kid who’d never spent any time away from home, and in two more years I’ll be making my way out into the world.”
+“It’s amazing what two years can do to you,” Kathy began.
+“When I first showed up in San Luis after high school I was just a kid who’d never spent any time away from home, and in two more years I’ll be making my way out into the world.”

 “Yeah, I keep hearing that.
 But I do have my general ed out of the way so now I can really concentrate on my major,” she added optimistically.
 “I’ll be able to do more work in the lab, and in a year I can intern.”

-Jason, Christine, and David sat at one side of Kathy at the dining room table, mother and father were at the other side.
+Jason, Christine, and David sat to one side of Kathy at the dining room table, mother and father were at the other side.
 Food and drink crowded the table.

 “That sounds wonderful, dear,” mother said.
 “You know, sometimes I wonder how I would have done in college.”

 “You would’ve done great, Mom,” Kathy assured.

 “Certainly better than Dan Quayle,” father said, and everyone laughed.

 “I would’ve made the dean’s list compared to him,” mother joked as the laughter subsided.

 “So since you’re done with general ed, aren’t your classes going to get harder?”
 Christine asked.